-On April 23 2021.
+On May 23 2021.
 Its kerala state's most famous socio-religious festival .
-This year covid protocol was followed so only a limited number of people were allowed.
 In the morning a parade from the Thiruvambady temple, called Madathilekku Varavu, kicked off the 30-hour ceremony.. . .. .